 PrivacyLamp is designed to challenge internet users’ perception and awareness around the theme of online privacy and third-party trackers.
 While it takes form as a classic lamp, it is designed with a secondary (dis)functionality that mediates the activity of potential third-party-trackers on the user’s local network.

-This project proposes how the experience of data can be created from both the collecting of data and the presentation of data, to make a bigger whole.
-Using air pollution in Copenhagen as a case, CopenhagenAir enables users to gather there own data about air pollution on their bicycle routes, which later is visualised through af interactive wooden map.
+CopenhagenAir proposes how the experience of data can be created from both the collecting of data and the presentation of data, to make a bigger whole.
+Using air pollution in Copenhagen as a case, CopenhagenAir enables users to gather their own data about air pollution on their bicycle routes, which later is visualized through an interactive wooden map.

 Colorwise is a physical game and exploration concept that aims to create a playful experience around the practice of digital color mixing.
-More spiecifically, the RGB color system.
-Through a tangible interface of three cylinders, you mix different combinations of red, green and blue.
+More specifically, the RGB color system.
+Through a tangible interface of three cylinders, you mix different combinations of red, green, and blue.
 This is done with water which works as a metaphor for digital data.